Overview of Document Publishing

 - Work Instruction - Includes overview information, end user procedures with steps, field description tables, screen shots, and screenflows.

 Your available document publishing settings and output types is mandated by your template.
-For detailed information on creating and maintaining templates, refer to Using Author Templates.
+Refer to Specifying New Template Settings: Publications for more information.

 Overview of Simulation Publishing